Yelp/fuzz-lightyear/README.md

     """This hook creates and adds a nonce to any request against operations with the 'user' tag, and additionally to the 'some_function' operation.

+    In addition, this nonce cannot be reused by a fuzz-lightyear request object, so we mark this hook is needing to be `rerun`.
     """
     nonce = make_nonce()
     fuzzed_data['nonce'] = nonce